Gaurav9693089415/Identity-Mapping-Resformer/README.md

 ---

 # Identity-Mapping ResFormer: A Computer-Aided Diagnosis Model for Pneumonia X-Ray Images

-This project implements a deep learning-based system to classify chest X-rays into four categories using a ResFormer-based identity-mapping transformer.
-Built with PyTorch and Flask, it provides a web interface for real-time inference and includes full training, evaluation, and deployment pipelines.

----

-## Overview

-**Identity-Mapping ResFormer** is a deep learning model designed to classify chest X-rays into four categories:
+This project implements a deep learning model designed to classify chest X-rays into four categories:

 * **COVID**
 * **Viral Pneumonia**